viswanathgs/ml-zettelkasten/2025-07-16-speech-papers.md

 - **Intro:**
   - > We  introduce  AudioLM,  a  framework  for  high- quality audio generation with long-term consistency.
 AudioLM maps the input audio to a sequence of discrete tokens and casts au- dio generation as a language modeling task in this representation space.
 We show how existing audio tokenizers provide different trade-offs between reconstruction quality and long-term structure, and  we  propose  a  hybrid  tokenization  scheme  to  achieve  both objectives.
 Namely, we leverage the discretized activations of a masked language model pre-trained on audio to capture long-term structure and the discrete codes produced by a neural audio codec to achieve high-quality synthesis.
 By training on large corpora of raw audio waveforms, AudioLM learns to generate natural and co- herent continuations given short prompts.
 When trained on speech, and  without  any  transcript  or  annotation,  AudioLM  generates syntactically and semantically plausible speech continuations while also maintaining speaker identity and prosody for unseen speakers.
 Furthermore, we demonstrate how our approach extends beyond speech by generating coherent piano music continuations, despite being  trained  without  any  symbolic  representation  of  music.
   - Achieves the objective of both high-quality audio generation as well as long-term coherent structure.
-Combines advances in neural audio compression (SoundStream), self-supervised speech pretraining (w2v-bert), and language modeling.
+Combines advances in neural audio compression (SoundStream), self-supervised speech pretraining (wav2vec 2.0, HuBERT, w2v-bert, etc), and language modeling.
 Essentially, training a language model to generate both semantic and acoustic tokens simultaenously leads to high audio quality and long-term consistency.
     - **Semantic tokens (coarse):** constructed from a model pretrained with a self-supervised masked language modeling objective.
     - **Acoustic tokens (finer):** produced by SoundStream neural codec.
 - **Three components of the model:**